MAME: ROM data

 The original program code, graphics and sound data need to be present so that the system can be emulated.
-In most arcade machines, the data is stored in read-only memory chips (ROMs), although other devices such as cassette tapes, floppy disks, hard disks, laserdiscs, and compact discs are also used.
+In most machines, the data is stored in read-only memory chips (ROMs), although other devices such as cassette tapes, floppy disks, hard disks, laserdiscs, and compact discs are also used.
 The contents of most of these devices can be copied to computer files, in a process called "dumping".
 The resulting files are often generically called ROM images or ROMs regardless of the kind of storage they came from.
 A game usually consists of multiple ROM and PAL images; these are collectively stored inside a single ZIP file, constituting a "ROM set".
 In addition to the "parent" ROM set (usually chosen as the most recent "World" version of the game), games may have "clone" ROM sets with different program code, different language text intended for different markets etc. For example, Street Fighter II Turbo is considered a variant of Street Fighter II Champion Edition.
 System boards like the Neo Geo that have ROMs shared between multiple games require the ROMs to be stored in "BIOS" ROM sets and named appropriately.

 MAME ROMs come in three forms, split, non-merged, and merged: